Indoor Play Area Maintenance and Sanitation

 Minnesota food code can be used to address health and safety hazards in food establishments that have indoor play areas.

-If health and safety hazards are not resolved through voluntary corrective action, state and local public health agencies may use Minnesota Statutes, chapter 145A (non-MDH link) for the removal and abatement of public health nuisances.
+If health and safety hazards are not resolved through voluntary corrective action, state and local public health agencies may use Minnesota Statutes, Chapter 145A Community Health Boards for the removal and abatement of public health nuisances.

 Go to > top